sdeibel/spambayes3/README.md

 # Spambayes3 - Python 3 version of spambayes

+Fork of an attempt to port spambayes to Python3.
+I'm focused only on the smallish part that I use and have disabled unit tests for other things.

+--

 An attempt to port the sadly neglected spambayes spam analysis software to Python 3.
 The migration was based on spambasyes-1.1a6, the latest version available (as far as I can tell).